bill-parks/frontend-nanodegree-portfolio/README.md

 *	used grunt with cssmin, uglifier and htmlmin to minify the JS, CSS and HTML, got to a score of 93
 *	main

-### How to run:
-Download the zip file and open the "index.html" file with your favorite browser.
-Each page has optimized to achieve a 90+ Google PageSpeed score.
-Javascript has also been optimized to achieve a 60+ FPS rendering speed.
-I have included two versions of each HTML page: a production version and a development version.
-The production versions include minified CSS and Javascript.
-They are the .html files (e.g. index.html).
-The development versions include no minification, so that you can more easily read through the code and understand what's happening.
-They are the _dev.html files (e.g. index_dev.html).

 ### Resources Used:
 *	https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer#minification-preprocessing--context-specific-optimizations